In historic first, G20 weighs ageing as global risk

 Behrouz MEHRI, AFP/File

-Meanwhile, a shrinking labour force means Japanese firms are unable to fill job openings, with the national unemployment rate standing at 2.4 percent.
+Meanwhile, a shrinking labour force means Japanese firms are unable to fill job openings.
+While unemployment stands at 2.4 percent, the job-to-applicant ratio was 1.6 earlier this year.

 Technology may help train elderly workers as well as to assist them access necessary services like healthcare and to manage their finances.